dotintent/FlutterBleLib/REFERENCE.md

     return _manager.requestMtu(this, mtu, transactionId);
   }
 ```
 Request peripheral to set a different MTU.
-Operation is cancellable, meaning the operation's result in Dart can be discarded.
+On iOS only returns the current value.
 Return the MTU set by peripheral after request.
 ## Characteristic convenience methods
 Finds first service with specified UUID and first characteristic